Massive World War II-era bomb discovered by construction workers near Florida airport

 Bomb uncovered by construction workers

+She said their teams used old publications and open source device identification resources to determine it was actually an M34 bomb, contrary to the Hernando County Sheriff's Office initial determination of a M65.

+According to an archival publication posted by the Borden Institute, a part of the U.S. Army Medical Center of Excellence, the 1,000-pound M34 series was a sarin cluster bomb that was also the first major nerve agent bomb standardized by the military after World War II.

-According to the National Museum of the United States Air Force, the M65 was a general purpose bomb that weighed 1,000 pounds and was used against reinforced targets like major infrastructure.
+The National Museum of the United States Air Force notes the M65 was a general purpose bomb that weighed 1,000 pounds and was used against reinforced targets like major infrastructure.
 There is one on display in the museum's World War II gallery.

 Hernando County Sheriff's Office spokesperson Denise Moloney said they believe the device had been there for a "really long time," adding that many places in the county were formerly bombing ranges.

-The site of today's airport was an auxiliary airfield to MacDill Air Force Base in Tampa, which is still active today.
-Hernando County Sheriff's Office said a team from MacDill planned to respond to the scene to help dispose of the device.

-The MacDill Air Force Base and the Citrus County Sheriff's Office did not immediately respond to USA TODAY's request for comment on how the bomb would be disposed of.
+The Citrus County Sheriff's Office did not immediately respond to USA TODAY's request for comment.

 This article originally appeared on USA TODAY: WWII-era bomb found near Brooksville-Tampa Bay Airport in Florida